bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 & $gh release create $version --repo bbottema/simple-java-mail --title "v$version" --notes-file RELEASE_NOTES.md
 ```

-For a special packaging patch, the repository notes still roll into the parent release range, but the patch tag must always have its own GitHub release whose one-sentence body states the packaging problem and correction directly.
+For a special packaging patch, the repository notes still roll into the parent release range, but the patch tag must always have its own GitHub release whose body states the packaging problem and correction directly using the required format.
 Do not attach the patch's versioned artifacts to another tag.

 ---